AssemblyScript/website/src/getting-started.md

 ```

 Note that not all of the files may be required depending on the use case, and it is safe
 to delete what's not needed.
-If anything goes wrong, `asinit` can be executed again, then
+If anything goes wrong, `asinit` can be executed again, which
-restoring the deleted default files while keeping already edited ones.
+would restore the deleted default files while keeping already edited ones.

 ## The journey ahead